 TE density, proximity and gene expression

 Repetitive DNA annotations from (34) were used to identify TEs.
 Using the ‘closest’ functionality of BEDtools we ascertained the nearest TE to each gene, allowing for TEs inside gene models.
 Using the same expression data as above, each of the global set of ~37,200 gene annotations was assessed for expression level using three biological replicates.
 Genes were subsequently binned according to distance to nearest TE and expression was compared between bins using boxplots.
 The statistical relationship between TE proximity and the log of expression was examined using Pearson’s correlation coefficient and linear modeling.
-All statistical analyses were performed in the package R.
+All statistical analyses were performed in the statistical package R.

 Acknowledgements